 - Has your company created a template for GDPR’s data breach reporting requirements?

 - Does your company conduct a postmortem of data breaches incurred in the past?

 - Does your company have an internal reporting system in place to report potential data breaches?

 - Is there a provision for staff who wish to report a potential issue of a data breach, either technical or human, without fear of retribution?

-If you run an e-commerce company, this guide will help you in understanding what GDPR means for e-commerce businesses and its impact.
+If you run an e-commerce company, this guide will help you in understanding what GDPR means for e-commerce businesses and their impact.

 The GDPR regulation enables companies and customers to protect their personal data.
 It is a significant improvement from the older Data Protection Act.
 The GDPR is quite new and not completely understood by everyone.
 This guide will help you plan and implement a strategy for the e-commerce GDPR compliance policy.